 Fixed rate or variable rate?

-For several months, interest rates have been so low that we can only advise you to take out a mortgage with a fixed rate.
+For several months, interest rates have been so low that we can only advise you to take out a mortgage loan with a fixed rate.

 Why are interest rates so low?